mayadata-io/kubera-docs/content/kubera-chaos/overview.md

 ### Kubera Chaos Agent

-Kubera Chaos module is part of Kubera Enterprise which can serve the chaos engineering needs of a given team or some times the entire enterprise.
+Kubera Chaos module is part of Kubera Enterprise  and helps in the serving the chaos engineering needs of a given team or some times the entire enterprise.
 Kubera Chaos can act as a central chaos engineering portal for various teams owning or operating different Kubernetes clusters or namespaces in a multicloud environment.

 A Kubera agent connects a given Kubernetes cluster or namespace to a given Kubera module.
 In case of Kubera Chaos, the Kubera Chaos Agent connects a Kubernetes cluster to a user's Kubera Chaos project.

 Users on Kubera have their own projects for Kubera Chaos.
 Each user has one Chaos workspace or project.
-User deploys Kubera chaos agent on a Kubernetes cluster or a namespace to connect it to Kubera Chaos.
+A user deploys Kubera chaos agent on a Kubernetes cluster or a namespace to connect it to Kubera Chaos.
 Once an agent is deployed and connected, user can schedule chaos workflows through that agent to run them on the given cluster or on the given namespace(s).

 ### Developer experience

-Teams can collaborate on the chaos experiments that are hosted at a private GitHub repository.
-My Hubs feature of Kubera Chaos allows private chaos hubs to be maintained at a per project level.
-A developer can create and maintain a new chaos repository, connect it to Kubera Chaos, construct new chaos workflows using the experiments in this new hub and run them on Kubernetes resource targets.
+Teams can collaborate on the chaos experiments that are hosted at a private GitHub repository. **My Hubs** feature of Kubera Chaos allows private chaos hubs to be maintained at a per project level.
+A developer can create and maintain a new chaos repository, connect it to Kubera Chaos, construct new chaos workflows using the experiments in this new hub and run them on Kubernetes platform or application targets.

 <br>